refinedev/refine/.changeset/nervous-seals-sit.md

 "@refinedev/nextjs-router": patch
 ---

-Fixed unsaved changes prompt not showing when the browser is refreshed.
+fix: unsaved changes prompt not showing when the browser is refreshed.